 Dental Implants Consist of Three Parts:

 Implant: The titanium post that acts as a root for the new tooth.
-An implant is surgically placed into the jawbone.
+Implants are surgically placed into the jawbone.

 Abutment: A connector that acts as a transition between the implant and the crown.
 It provides a base that will support and hold the crown.

 Crown: The part of your tooth that you’ll be able to see.
 It is attached to the abutment.
-The crown is usually made of porcelain or zirconia.
+Generally, the crown is made from porcelain or zirconia.

 What Is the Procedure?